Starting January 1, 2022 all building applications must be submitted online.

 Building Permit Process

 The Township of Carling is responsible for enforcing Ontario’s Building Code and issuing permits for the construction, renovation, demolition and certain changes of use of a building.
-You can get an application for a building permit from our website, our office, or by clicking this link.
+You can get an application for a building permit by using the CloudPermit System.

 If you have any questions, please feel free to contact our Chief Building Official HERE.

 Building permits allow the municipality to protect the interest of both individuals and the community as a whole.
 By reviewing and approving building plans before any work is done, the municipality can ensure that buildings comply with:

 - The Building Code, which sets standards for the design and construction of buildings to meet objectives such as health and safety, fire protection, accessibility and resource conservation;

 - The Comprehensive Zoning By-law and other planning controls on buildings;